-The Sanitation Value-chain (VeSV) project aims to develop and adopt business models for a low cost, safe method for the collection and processing of faecal sludge from pit latrines; a method that can be operated by local entrepreneurs and results in the production of a safe, high quality fertilizer that is desirable to farmers.
+The 'Value at the end of the Sanitation Value-chain' (VeSV) project aims to develop and adopt business models for a low cost, safe method for the collection and processing of faecal sludge from pit latrines; a method that can be operated by local entrepreneurs and results in the production of a safe, high quality fertilizer that is desirable to farmers.

 Background (text by Elisabeth Kvarnstrὂm)